Credit refusal interactive guide

-When you apply for credit from a company, they’ll want to understand the likelihood of you repaying them.
-To do this, they look at your credit history, including your accounts, repayments and debt.
-They may also use your application form and any information they already hold on you (for example, if you’re an existing customer).
+Lenders can learn about your credit history by looking at your credit report and application form.
+They may also use any information they already hold on you (for example, if you’re an existing customer).

 Why have I been turned down for credit?